Tuesday, April 11, 2023

 • Well separated tent pads for privacy

-• A large cooking area with one food locker per campsite, several picnic tables, two cook shelters with wood stoves, a large communal fire pit, firewood, and potable water for cooking/drinking.
+• A large cooking area with one assigned food locker per campsite, several picnic tables, two warming shelters with wood stoves, a large communal fire pit, firewood, and potable water for cooking/drinking.
 There is a large dish washing area as well.

 Make sure you bring your own backpacking stove for cooking.
 The wood stoves are intended for heat.
 (A full packing list is available on the Lake O'Hara website.)

-• A storage shed that you can use for your camping gear if you want to go hiking before setting up camp, or if you want to store your gear on your last day while you explore the area before taking your return bus home. - Note the shed isn't locked, so don't leave valuables.
+• A storage shed that you can use for your overnight gear if you want to go hiking on your last day before taking your return bus home. - Note the shed isn't locked, so don't leave valuables.

 How it works with checking in / departing from the campground: